By Rebecca Peterson, Group Product Manager, Access Controls and Community Services at LiftMaster

 How Smart Video Intercom Systems Help Community Managers Prepare for Packages Before They Arrive

-Holiday shopping might be over, but it’s always the season for online shopping.
+Holiday gift buying ebbs and flows but online shopping is always in season.
 And as always, the best defense is a good offense.
 Considering the rise in online shopping, community managers should expect heavy package deliveries year-round—and prepare their properties accordingly.

 Quoting Chris again: “With fewer staffers working onsite, it’s really hard to manage all of these incoming deliveries.
 If that isn’t sufficient reason to update to web-based secure access controls, the fact that out-of-date systems are nearing the end of their shelf life will make the decision for community managers.”